-As an owner of five properties (three in San Francisco, one in Lake Tahoe, and one in Honolulu), I've seen my net worth soar over the past 15 years as my principal values and rents have increased far beyond inflation.
+As an owner of four properties (three in San Francisco, one in Lake Tahoe, and one in Honolulu), I've seen my net worth soar over the past 15 years as my principal values and rents have increased far beyond inflation.
 Real estate alone accounts for roughly $200,000 in gross passive income a year.

 Now that I'm over 40, my attitude towards buying more physical real estate has changed because of three key reasons:

 1) Property taxes.
 I'm already paying $50,000 a year in property taxes.

 2) Dealing with bad tenants.
 Most of my stress comes from dealing with bad tenants who wreck my property or don't pay rent on time.

 3) Too much financial risk.
 To add hundreds of thousands of dollars in illiquid real estate exposure near the top market in coastal cities sounds like a bad move.

 Given these reasons, I decided to sell my rental house in San Francisco in mid-2017 for 30X annual gross rent and redeploy $500,000 of my $1,800,000 in proceeds in real estate crowdsourcing to take advantage of lower valuations and higher yields in non-coastal city markets.